j1sk1ss/NIFAT32/README.md

 But the problem here is that this solution works in `RAM` instead of `Flash` memory.
 This means that we can say that all data in `RAM` is secured, but we can't make a similar statement about `RWM` (read/write memory).
 (For `ROM`, the situation is different due to technical implementation.
 See this [topic](https://hackernoon.com/differences-between-ram-rom-and-flash-memory-all-you-need-to-know-ghr341i) for why `ROM` is secured against `SEU`).

 ## Impact of SEU
+For confidence in the danger of SEU to program stability, a test environment was created with fault-injection functions directly targeting memory.
+While we know that, in a real scenario, the program will reside in RAM with ECC, which protects against bit-flipping, the data used and stored by the program is not secured.
+This fact leads to many problems with user experience. </br>
+Here are the results of testing the unmodified FAT32 system versus NIFAT32 with checksum implementation only.
+(Y-axis: number of bit-flips in data, X-axis: count of unhandled errors):

 ## File Allocation Table
 As mentioned, the **File Allocation Table (FAT)** is the most important part of the `FAT32` file system.
 I won't explain how this table works — just check this [topic](https://en.wikipedia.org/wiki/Design_of_the_FAT_file_system). </br>